-Dan is an Army Captain with the 10th Mountain Division… Click here for the rest of the post.
+Dan is an Army Captain with the 10th Mountain Division.
 In March, he deployed to the Zharay District of the Kandahar Province, Afghanistan, where he is stationed with the 4-25 Field Artillery in Ghundy Ghar.

 In a moment of silence reserved for honoring the flag and the military personnel in the color guard, it starts.

 Some member of the crowd gathered in the Thomas & Mack Arena for the UNLV Graduating Class of 2011 can’t resist this opportunity to make himself heard.

 Then, like a spark on dry leaves, it takes off.
 Directly behind us, Erica’s fan club was just warming up.
 In spite of the fact that we were on the upper deck of an arena that can hold more than 18,000 spectators, and the acoustical evidence that there is little chance they will be heard by their target graduate seated on the floor, Erica’s row of family and friends counts to three and then roars in unison, “Er-i-cahhhh!”